10 Essential Activities to Produce Great Online Content

 - Find people that can write.
 It’s a skill.
 Poorly written content might not necessarily harm you directly but it certainly won’t help and it’s likely to lead to readers quickly clicking away.

-- Design and optimise your site for good content.
+- Design and optimize your site for good content.
 Use a tool such as WordPress so that search engines can find and index your site.

 - Tell people about your content.
-There’s no point writing great content if you don’t tell anyone.
-Content needs to be shared on social media, in emails and through placement in key online sources relevant to your audience.
+There’s no point in writing great content if you don’t tell anyone.
+Content needs to be shared on social media, in emails, and through placement in key online sources relevant to your audience.
 Provide backlinks in articles to support your SEO efforts.